cs-ed/impacts-stevewalston/README.md

 Question to Ponder: "How can a lack of inclusion/diversity in computing be addressed?"

   * Building upon the reading and take-away(s) in Investigation 2 and the information in Investigation 1, students select one category from a list such as:
-    * Educational Policies
+    * Educational Policy
-    * Advertising Campaigns
+    * Motivational Poster
-    * Outreach Projects
+    * Outreach Project or Program
     * (Other ?)
   * Students working in pairs, or individually if necessary, will create a "product" that addresses inclusion/diverstiy.
-It is not realistic that a single policy, advertisement, etc. can be the comprehensive solution.
-Rather, students will be directed to focus on one aspect of the larger issue such as focusing on:
+It is not realistic that a single policy, poster, etc. can be the comprehensive solution.
+Rather, students will be directed to focus on one aspect of the larger issue of inclusion.
+Students are encouraged to think in positive terms, keeping the goal of broadening or celebrating participation as a central theme.
+Suggestions to share as possible "products" are:
-    * A method to increase inclusion rates of Native students
+    * A program to increase inclusion of Native students
-    * A method to increase inclusion rates of students from Rural locales
+    * A policy to foster participation of economically disadvantaged or rural students
-    * An advertisement that highlights the contributions in computing by one or more diverse groups
+    * An poster that highlights the contributions or accomplishments in computing by one or more diverse groups
   * At the completion of the "product" creation, students will share what they have created with the class.

 ### Assessment